Mountain-Hydrology-Research-Group/data-analysis/overview/a-syllabus.md

 The Zoom link to attend lectures and labs, and the link to where recorded lectures can be viewed or downloaded are available via the [course Canvas page](https://canvas.uw.edu/) (UW NetID login required).

 **Data Analysis Feedback Form**: Use this form to provide anonymous feedback to the TA and instructor.
-The link to the form is available via the [course Canvas page](https://canvas.uw.edu/) (UW NetID login required).
+The link to the form is available in the copy of the syllabus on the [course Canvas page](https://canvas.uw.edu/) (UW NetID login required).

 ```note
 ### Guiding principles for this quarter